concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 # Concordion Markdown Grammar

-With the Markdown extension, Concordion commands are expressed using as Markdown links, for example:
+With the Markdown extension, Concordion commands are expressed using Markdown links, for example:

 `[value](- "command")`

 This format separates the instrumentation (`command`) from the specification (`value`).
 When viewed with a Markdown editor only the specification is shown, with the instrumentation displayed as a title when you hover over the `value`.
 The URL has to be set to `-`, otherwise it will be treated as a normal Markdown link.

-The Markdown extension converts the Markdown to HTML, with the instrumentation as attributes, prior to running Concordion with the HTML format specification as input.
+The Markdown extension converts the Markdown to XHTML, with the instrumentation as attributes, prior to running Concordion with the XHTML format specification as input.

-This specification describes the grammar for the Markdown instrumentation and checks that it generates correctly formatted instrumentation in HTML.
+This specification describes the grammar for the Markdown instrumentation and checks that it generates correctly formatted instrumentation in XHTML.

 ## Link Styles
 The extension supports both inline links and reference links.

-In both styles, the text `value` is delimited by [square brackets].
+In both styles, the text `value` is delimited by square brackets.

 ### Inline Links
 Inline links have a set of regular parentheses immediately after the link text’s closing square bracket.
-Inside the parentheses, are a `-` for the URL followed by a space followed by the command, surrounded in quotes.
+Inside the parentheses are a `-` for the URL followed by a space followed by the command, surrounded in quotes (either single or double quotes are allowed).
 For example:

 <div class="example">
   <h3>Examples</h3>